mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 - To acheive this effect of hiding the back side of the card we use `backface-visibility: hidden`.
 Anytime during the rotation when the backside of something is displayed you'll see "nothing".
 - `border-radius` gives us nice rounded corners to the card.

-To demonstrate the `backface-visibility` on the left we have the `.front` element value as `visible` to that when it rotates around you it 'backwards' like a mirror-image.
-On the right the value is `hidden` to demonstrate how the whole element 'dissapears'.
-We hide the whole `.back` element so it doesn't interfere with the example.
+To demonstrate the `backface-visibility` on the left we have the `.front` element using a value of `visible` so that when it rotates around you see it 'backwards' in a mirror-image manner.
+On the right, the value is `hidden` to demonstrate how the whole element 'dissapears'.
+We hide the whole `.back` element of `.card` in this example so it doesn't appear during the demonstration.

 <style>
     .backface.first .front{